runtime-verification/before-the-workshop/tracecontract/README.md

 We have here defined three event types: commands that are submitted to the spacecraft, and events reporting whether the commands succeed or fail.
 Each command instance is identified by a name and a number (commands should be numbered with natural numbers: 0, 1, 2, ...).

-## Example 1 - Commands must succeed

-The first requirement we define is the following:
+## Some Properties

+Below is a list of properties we want to hold over traces of such events.

-> *Whenever a command is observed, a success should follow (with the same
+- **P1.**  *Whenever a command is observed, a success should follow (with the same command name and number), with no fail before that.*
+- **P2.** *A command number cannot succeed more than once.*
+- **P3.** *We should see commands be issued one at a time - each command shall succeed before the next is issued.*
+- **P4.** *If a command is issued, and it subsequently at some later point succeeds, and if it succeeds again a second time immediately thereafter in the next step, then in the immediate subsequent step it must fail.*
+- **P5.** *Consecutive command numbers should increase by exactly 1.
+In addition, collect the names of the commands issued and print them at the end of the trace.*

+## Formalized in TraceContract

+We now formalize the above properties in TraceContract.

+## Property P1 - Commands must succeed

+Recall the property:

->  command name and number), with no fail before that.*
+**P1.** *Whenever a command is observed, a success should follow (with the same command name and number), with no fail before that.*

-This requirement is formulated as follows in TraceContract:
+This property is formulated as follows in TraceContract:

 ~~~scala
 class CommandsMustSucceed extends Monitor[Event] {